tanmayagrwl/coursegpt/readme.md

 ### Generate a Complete Course
 1. Click "Create New Course"
 2. Enter a course title
-3. (Optional) Add an AI generation prompt
+3. Add an AI generation prompt
 4. Click "Continue" to generate a full course structure

 ### Generate a Module